 What is a business balance transfer card?

 Business credit cards for balance transfers give new cardholders the chance to consolidate debt at 0 percent APR for a limited time.
 Business owners are required to pay a balance transfer fee upfront in order to initiate the transfer, yet the savings accrued during the introductory period can make paying this fee an excellent investment.

 If you’re considering a balance transfer credit card for business purposes, compare all the options in terms of the length of their introductory offers, the fees they charge and the cardholder benefits you get access to.
 If you plan to use your card for purchases, you should also look for 0 percent intro APR business credit cards that reward you for each dollar you spend and offer a low interest rate on purchases.

 Business balance transfers work similarly to balance transfers you make with a balance transfer credit card for consumers.
 A business balance transfer credit card will approve you for a specific limit, and you’ll get the option to use part or all of that limit for other debts you transfer to your new card.

 We already mentioned how balance transfer fees will apply, but there are other pitfalls to be aware of.
-For example, you should know that your personal credit will be considered when you apply for a business credit card, and that any business debt you carry can affect your personal credit, as well.
-Not only can high balances be reported to the credit bureaus—causing your overall credit utilization to surge—but any delinquencies or late payments on your business credit card can affect your personal credit, as well.
+For example, you should know that your personal credit will be considered when you apply for a business credit card and that any business debt you carry can affect your personal credit, as well.
+Not only can high balances be reported to the credit bureaus—causing your overall credit utilization to surge—but any delinquencies or late payments on your business credit card can affect your personal credit.

 With these details in mind, business balance transfers work best for people who are serious about paying off their bills.
 While transferring balances among cards can temporarily impact your credit due to changes in utilization and hard inquiries on your credit report, paying off debt should ultimately improve your credit score in the long run.